sncfmacron/ProjetInfo-CY-P2MI5A/README.md

 - The script has **optionnal** input arguments:

-4. An **identifier of a central station** can be provided to make the script focuses on the analysis of a single power plant.
+4. An **identifier of a central station** can be provided to make the script focuses on a single power plant.
 5. `-h` parameter provides detailed help and instructions on using the script.

 The script sends the sorted information to the executable program using a **pipe**, which is the fastest way to do it.